onflow/flow-go/internal/roles/consensus/README.md

 More specifically, collection covers the following:

 **Block Production**
-- Receiving collections from Collector Nodes.
+- Receiving collections from Collector Nodes
 - Block formation (generating a candidate block and proposing it to the network)
 - BFT consensus to agree on the collections included in a block
 - Random Beacon which adds entropy for seeding pseudo-random-number generators to the block